 MCP-3 ELISA kit can be used to determine in vitro quantitative levels of monocyte chemotactic protein 3 (MCP3, CCL7, MCP-3) in human serum, plasma, cell culture supernatant and many other biological fluids.
 This assay has a minimum detection limit of < 30.0 pg/ml.

-Monocyte chemotactic protein 3 (MCP-3) is now renamed as chemokine (C-C motif) ligand 7 (CCL7), recently purified from human osteosarcoma cell line and is a novel chemokine.
-Due to the fact that CCL7 contains two adjacent N-terminal cysteine residues in its mature protein, it is classified as a CC chemokines subfamily member.
-MCP-3 has the ability to bind and activate a large number of diverse inflammatory cell types via the interaction with multiple leukocyte receptors as well as it’s own receptor.
-Evidence indicates that MCP-3 does indeed use multiple receptors (which includes MCP-1, MIP-1a, RANTES) and can also bind with MIP-1ß receptor as well as other unique binding sites.
-CCL7 can specifically attracts monocytes and regulates macrophage function.
+Monocyte chemotactic protein 3 (MCP3) is now called chemokine (C-C motif) ligand 7 (CCL7), it is purified from human osteosarcoma cell line.
+Due to the fact that it contains two adjacent N-terminal cysteine residues in its mature protein, it is classified as a CC chemokines subfamily member.
+It has the ability to bind and activate a large number of diverse inflammatory cell types via the interaction with multiple leukocyte receptors as well as it’s own receptor.
+Evidence indicates that it does indeed use multiple receptors (which includes MCP-1, MIP-1a, RANTES) and can also bind with MIP-1beta receptor as well as other unique binding sites.
+It can specifically attracts monocytes and regulates macrophage function.
 CCL7 has been shown to interact with MMP2.

 - Cytokines and chemoattractants in allergic inflammation.
 Mol Immunol.
 (2002) 38 (12-13): 881-5.
 Review.
 Romagnani S.

 - Monocyte chemotactic protein-3.
 Eur Cytokine Netw.
 (2001) 12 (4): 554-60.
 Review.
 Menten P., et al.

 - CC chemokines in allergic inflammation.
 Immunol Today.
 (1994) 15 (3): 127-33.
 Review.
 Baggiolini M. and Dahinden C.A.